resource-watch/slate/source/includes/api/_areas_v2.md

 Before reading any further, please ensure you have read the [Areas of Interest concept documentation](#area) first.
 It gives you a brief and clear description of what an Area of Interest is and what it can do for you.

 Once you've read that section, you can come back here to learn more details about using the RW API's Areas service.
-Areas of interest are used by the [Global Forest Watch website](https://www.globalforestwatch.org/) to subscribe to notifications on deforestation and fire alerts inside a particular areas you might be interest in.
+Areas of Interest are used by the [Global Forest Watch website](https://www.globalforestwatch.org/) to subscribe to notifications on deforestation and fire alerts inside a particular areas you might be interest in.
 The sections below describe in detail how you can use the endpoints provided by RW API's [Areas service](https://github.com/gfw-api/gfw-area) to define your own geographic areas of interest.

 ## What is the difference between v1 and v2?